fatoumatabamba2200130G3/student-performance-analytics-oracle/README.md

-# Student Performance Analytics System Relational Database Design & Data Analysis using Oracle SQL
+# Student Management System - Oracle SQL Project

 ## Author
 Fatoumata Bamba KEITA

 ## Description
- Project Overview

-Designed and implemented a relational database system using Oracle SQL to manage and analyze student academic performance.
+This project is a relational database system built using Oracle XE.

-The system includes structured relational tables, constraints, indexing, analytical queries, views, and PL/SQL triggers to automate grading logic.
+It manages students, courses, enrollments, and grades.

 ## Features
 - Relational schema with foreign keys